 - you were born in

-- you live now and during your marriage or civil partnership.
+- you live in now and during your marriage or civil partnership.

 Deciding what to do next

 It’s worth doing this before negotiating with your ex-partner or exploring mediation with them.
-This is because the risk of losing control of where you decide to start proceedings can have serious implications.
+This is because the risk of losing control of where you decide to start the process can have serious implications – in some countries, which court handles a divorce or dissolution is determined by who filed for proceedings first.

 But be aware that this will make it much harder to reach an amicable agreement with your ex-partner.